Ole Christian Olsen Nauen

 Ole Christian Olsen Nauen (born 1939) is a Norwegian bell caster.

 He is the former owner of the Olsen Nauen Bell Foundry in Tønsberg, a family business that he took over in 1963.
 Under his leadership, the company further developed and new technology was introduced.
-Although retired, he continues to work at the company, which now headed by Morten Olsen-Nauen.
+Although retired, he continues to work at the company, which is now headed by Morten Olsen-Nauen.

 In 2007, Olsen Nauen was awarded the King's Medal of Merit in gold for his work as a bell caster.